 In order to fully complete Riptale, you have to complete it in hard mode.
 In hard mode, you only have one heart, which can be upgraded to two with a buff.
 This may not suit the casual gamer, but for someone looking for a challenge, I wish you Super Godspeed in your endeavor.
 It is a brutal and unforgiving game mode, and I love every second of it.

 The art style is extremely similar to that of Downwell.
 So similar, in fact, that they have the option of changing the “filter” of the game to alter the color scheme.

 The basic black and white appearance are aesthetically pleasing to look at and play for long sessions.
 The only colors besides the black and white are your scarf (whichever color you choose it to be) and the blood of your enemies.

-The insane amount of blood splatter is satisfying to watch as it sprays onto the surface of the map.
+The insane amount of blood splatter is satisfying to watch as it sprays the surface of the map.
 You can quite literally paint a room red.

 One of the few complaints I have with Riptale is the soundtrack.
 Overall, I think it fits the theme of this game with its retro look and appeal.
-However, the music, for the most part, didn’t feel as intense at it should have.
+However, the music, for the most part, didn’t feel as intense as it should have.
 It didn’t pull me into the gameplay and, to me, wasn’t all that catchy.
 Then again, I’m no musician, so maybe I’m wrong on that.
 Feel free to tear me apart in the comments if that’s the case.

 I can see myself coming back to this game time and time again, making its replay value higher than average.
 Where it takes a bit of a hit, however, is how I can’t seem to commit myself to long sessions of Riptale.
 It’s not like I get bored or anything, either.
 I just get overcome with that “Eh, that’s enough for now” feeling more quickly than I do with most games.

-Riptale is available on Steam for $5.99.
+Riptale is available on Steam.